Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Vermont

 Electricity use for home heating in Vermont

-Electric heat pump systems for home heating are becoming more popular in Vermont.
-Since 2012, the number of homes heating with electricity shot up from 141,399 to 296,788, a 110% change.
+Electric heat pump systems for home heating are more popular in Vermont.
+Since 2013, the number of homes heating with electricity increased from 11,779 to 36,366, a 209% change.

 Adoption of solar home heating systems in Vermont

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 6,367 homes in Vermont are heated with active solar arrays.
-This is a 234% gain from 2012, when 1,906 homes incorporated active solar heating.
+Solar is the most environmentally friendly of all heating fuels.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Now, 1,820 homes in Vermont are heated with active solar arrays.
+This is a 608% gain from 2013, when 257 homes had active solar heating.

 Why Vermont Homeowners Choose Heat Fleet?